 Vitamin B12 deficiency is most commonly caused by a lack of intrinsic factor - a substance produced in the stomach that is necessary for the absorption of vitamin B12 from food.
 Some people simply don't produce enough intrinsic factor while others may have a health condition that destroys it.
 Other causes of vitamin B12 deficiency include:

 - Not eating vitamin B12-rich foods.
 This particularly affects vegans who don’t eat animal products (meat, fish, milk, eggs, butter, cheese and other dairy products)

-- Poor absorption or use of B12 because of gastric problems such as coeliac disease, inflammation of the stomach (gastritis), or pancreas problems
+- Poor absorption or use of B12 because of gastric problems such as coeliac disease (gluten intolerance), inflammation of the stomach (gastritis), or pancreas problems

 - Drugs that may interfere with the absorption of vitamin B12